 How Do Students Value an Elite Education?
 Evidence from NYC Specialized High Schools

-Current version, with JJ Naddeo and Michael Seiler
+Final version, with JJ Naddeo and Michael Seiler

 Older versions, with JJ Naddeo